-Included in construction in progress as at December 31, 2023 are the capitalized costs related to the 15 MW run-of-river hydro power plant project of Sigil located at Sitio Sigil, Brgy.
-Tinoto, Maasim, Sarangani.
-The costs include project site preparation, legal fees and other direct costs attributable to bringing the asset to the condition necessary for it to be capable of operating in the manner intended by management.
-Total commitments representing the project costs amounted to ₱1,467 million and US\$34 million.
-The project is expected to be completed in the third quarter of 2024.
+Included in the construction in progress as at December 31, 2024 are the capitalized costs related to the 57.7 MW (Phase 1) diesel power plant project of MPC located at Brgy.
+Imelda, Municipality of Ubay, Bohol.
+In 2023, MPC began the construction of modular gensets in Ubay, Bohol Province.
+The Ubay project, once completed, will provide an in-island power plant that will help the island during events such as Typhoon Odette, electricity supply has been cut in the region because of damages sustained by the transmission lines.
+The costs include project site preparation, legal fees, and other direct cost attributable to bringing the asset to the condition necessary for it to be capable of operating in the manner intended by management.
+Total project costs expected to be incurred amount to ₱2,439 million.
+The project is expected to be completed by third quarter of 2025.